fernandonevarez/assignment_boilerplate/README.md

 This is a boilerplate layout for CSE205 assignments to allow for MacOS users to use test cases in vscode for java development

-Special thanks to `Ryan Woo` for setting everything up, this is a simply template for students to use based off of `HIS` code
+Special thanks to `Ryan Woo` for setting everything up, this is a simply template for students to use based off of `HIS` code with my commets to allow for better understanding for student who want to know what certain code is going lol

-## Directions to set up test cases in vsode for MacOS users in VsCode
+## Directions to set up test cases in vsode for MacOS users

 ### `.vscode` Folder